A Comprehensive Guide to Your First Powerlifting Meet

 Introduction

-Assuming you answer yes to those questions, I've assembled the following guide.
+If you answered yes to any of those questions I've assembled the following guide.

 If you want to learn more about powerlifting, click here to access my article for beginners.
 You can also check out my article how powerlifting compares to other strength sports by reading my guide at this link.